On parchment with beads and seed pearls

 German, 13th Century Blue glass, red coral, gold and seed pearls (most salvaged/looted) on parchment with linen thread.

-The two detached pieces are in the V&A collection, the one with the more colorful halo and still attached to the edging, is in a musuem in germany.
+The two detached pieces are in the V&A collection, the one with the more colorful halo and still attached to the edging, is in a museum in germany.
 The pair in the V&A appear for all intents and purposes to have been removed from the German piece and were sold in the late 40’s (war happens).
 I have worked up a comparison, they are as best I can deduce made by the same hand.
+You can find my notes on them here.

 While they are technically two different pieces, I have decided to present them together as they are from the same work.